Commuters can now recharge Delhi Metro card with Amazon Pay

-New Delhi, March 31 (IANS) Amazon Pay on Wednesday announced the launch of Delhi Metro Smart Card recharge on Amazon.in.
+New Delhi: Amazon Pay on Wednesday announced the launch of Delhi Metro Smart Card recharge on Amazon.in.

 Customers using the Delhi Metro can recharge their cards in a convenient, cashless and safe manner, said a company statement.